Welcome, please join us...

 - We updated Overlay Zones for Highway 707 and Holmestown Road

-- We review all rezoning and variance requests, monitoring development issues and providing feedback to Horry County staff and elected officials
+- We review all rezoning and variance requests, monitor development issues and provide feedback to Horry County staff and elected officials

 - We supported a change to an existing ordinance that promotes landscape buffers along certain arterial and collector roadways within the Burgess Community